AnikiCC/market-api/README.md

-# Summary

-Backend for a market platform

-## Description
+# Description

-In this project, I implemented a REST API server for the trading platform.
-This server is designed to manage users, products, and transactions.
-The API allows you to perform create, read, update and delete (CRUD) operations for users and items, and also handles authentication using JWT tokens.
+This project is a REST API server for a trading platform, built to manage users, items, and deals.
+The API supports CRUD operations and handles authentication with JWT tokens.

-### Features
+## Features

 - **User Management**: Handle user registration, authentication, and profile management.
 - **Item Listings**: CRUD operations for items in the market.
 - **Deal Processing**: Manage deals between users.
 - **Authentication**: Secure endpoints using JWT tokens.

-### Why These Technologies?
+## Technology Stack

-#### Go
+### Go

-I selected Go for its exceptional performance, uncomplicated syntax, and robust concurrency model.
-Its static typing and efficient memory management make it an ideal choice for high-performance and scalable web applications.
+The entire application is written in Go, chosen for its efficiency and simplicity in building scalable web services.

+- **Application Structure**: The main application setup is in `main.go`, which initializes the environment, database connection, and the Echo server.
+- **Routing and Middleware**: Utilizes Echo for HTTP routing and middleware management.

-#### PostgreSQL
+### PostgreSQL

-PostgreSQL, an industry-leading relational database, stands out for its reliability, scalability, and advanced features like ACID compliance.
-Free and open-source with an active community, PostgreSQL also supports horizontal scaling through tools like Citus.
+Utilized for data persistence, PostgreSQL is a powerful and reliable database system.

+- **Database Interaction**: `sqlx` is used to simplify database interactions and maintain queries efficiently.
+- **Repository Pattern**: Implements repositories for each entity to handle database operations.

-#### Docker
+### Docker

-Docker is utilized for containerization, ensuring consistent application behavior across diverse environments.
-Its widespread adoption and comprehensive ecosystem make Docker a reliable choice for application development and deployment.
-Alternatives like Podman have limitations, such as dependencies on systemd, and are less widely adopted.

-#### sqlx

-I chose to use SQLx for my database interactions, as it strikes a harmonious balance between the raw power of SQL and the conveniences offered by an ORM (Object-Relational Mapping).
-SQLx allows me to write direct SQL queries, while providing additional features such as support for named queries and the ability to scan the results into Go structs.
-This combination of flexibility and performance is enhanced by Go's static analysis, which helps ensure safer code.
+Containerization ensures consistent environments across development and production.

+- **Docker Compose**: Manages multiple services like the Go app, PostgreSQL, and pgAdmin.
+Configuration is provided in `docker-compose.yml`.
+- **Service Isolation**: Each service runs in its container, making it easier to manage dependencies and configurations.

-#### Echo
+### Echo

-Echo is a powerful and flexible web framework written in Go.
-It is designed to be simple and fast, making it ideal for creating high-performance web applications.
-Echo provides built-in support for common web development tasks, such as logging and error handling.
+Used for routing and middleware, Echo provides a robust foundation for handling HTTP requests.

+- **Routing**: Defined in `routes` package, which initializes routes for user, item, and deal management.
+- **Middleware**: Includes logging and recovery middleware for better error handling and request logging.

-#### JSON Web Tokens (JWT)
+### JSON Web Tokens (JWT)

-JSON Web Tokens are used to securely transmit data between parties.
-They are used in this project for authentication and authorization, providing a safe way to verify user identity and control access.
+JWTs are used to secure endpoints and manage authentication through stateless sessions.

+- **Token Generation**: JWT tokens are generated and validated in `middlewares/jwt.go`.
+- **Authentication Middleware**: Ensures that requests to protected endpoints include a valid token.

 ## Quick start